bsobocki/BitwaOTortuge_UWR-FirstYear/README.md

 <img src="https://github.com/bsobocki/BitwaOTortuge/blob/master/images/directions.jpg" align="right" />

 The player controls through a keyboard and a mouse:
-  - to choose a pawn has to click on it by left button
+  - to choose a card has to click on it by left button
-  - to rotate a pawn has to click left or right arrow
+  - to rotate a card has to click left or right arrow
-  - to move a pawn has to click buttons on numeric keypad
+  - to move a card has to click buttons on numeric keypad

-  (acording to the direction of the dots on pawn -- Image 1.3)
+  (acording to the direction of the dots on card -- Image 1.3)

 ## Important informations
 The author of the code is me, Bartosz Sobocki, but I'm not the author of the graphics, the game and its rules.